Data-Driven-World/d2w_mini_projects/mp_tictactoe/Readme.md

 1. Scroll down to Exercise 4 test cases and comment out the following line `sys.exit(1)`.
 1. Run the file under `mp_tictactoe/app` folder by calling `python serverlibrary.py` from the Terminal or Command Prompt.

+# Additional Notes
+The following two exercises are meant for you to get familiar with how the whole application works.
+The solutions have been provided in `routes.py` in the GitHub repository.
+However, you may want to compare this note and the solution.

 ## Exercise 5

 Now our task is to updating the Single Player Page using the State table.